What is Project Management in Construction

 Planning and design

 The first step is to assess the viability of the project, including the expected ROI and the challenges the team will face.
-A construction company might reject certain ideas because they don't align with its vision or business model.
+A construction company might reject certain ideas because they do not align with its vision or business model.
 A good project plan must be flexible enough to allow some deviations in the project costs as issues come up during the execution.

 Once the initial plans have been approved, construction project management must come up with detailed designs for each part of the project.
 This is an iterative process that involves discussions between different parts of the project team to ensure that everyone is aligned on the approach.